Each exercise has 3 difficulty levels: novice 🧩, apprentice 🧩🧩, expert 🧩🧩🧩.

 Determine the closest species

-Historical closeness is a measure of how recent the last common ancestor of two species is.
+Historical relatedness is a measure of how recent the last common ancestor of two species is.

 The more recent this ancestor is, the more historically close the species are considered to be.

-Which of or is historically closest to ?
+Which of or is historically more closely related to ?

 Find the odd one out among several trees